Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

 In this section, we elaborate on the formulation of this study and its two components: (i) Gold-standard dataset generation and (ii) modeling (Figure~\ref{fig:framework}).
+Furthermore, we outline the specifications of the gold-standard dataset, the experimental setup, and the metrics used to assess the performance of the QA models.

-\subsection{Problem Formulation}
+\subsection{Problem formulation}

-We formulate the information extraction task as a QA problem in NLP in the following manner: Given a question on patients' behavior about IDU and a clinical progress note with IDU-related information (i.e., the context), a QA system retrieves the relevant information (i.e., the answer) from the provided note.
+We formulate the information extraction task as a QA problem in NLP in the following manner: Given a question on patients' behavior about IDU and a clinical note with IDU-related information (i.e., the context), a QA system retrieves the relevant information (i.e., the answer) from the provided note.

-For example, given the question---\textit{Does the patient have a history of IDU?} and the clinical progress note---\textit{pt X, 200 yrs old .~.~. he has a history of smoking with 50 pack years, quit 10~years ago .~.~. social ethanol user .~.~. no history of idu .~.~. remote history of marijuana use .~.~. family hx: .~.~. physical exam: .~.~. provider: name.}---the QA system is expected to return the answer---\textit{no history of idu}---verbatim from the note.
+For example, given the question---\textit{Does the patient have a history of IDU?} and the clinical note---\textit{pt X, 200 yrs old .~.~. he has a history of smoking with 50 pack years, quit 10~years ago .~.~. social ethanol user .~.~. no history of idu .~.~. remote history of marijuana use .~.~. family hx: .~.~. physical exam: .~.~. provider: name.}---the QA system is expected to return the answer---\textit{no history of idu}---verbatim from the note.

-\subsection{Gold-standard Dataset Generation}
+\subsection{Gold-standard dataset generation}

 QA is a supervised NLP learning task and as such requires an annotated gold-standard dataset for model development and inference.
-In a QA dataset, each sample comprises a triplet consisting of the context, a question, and an answer, with the question-answer pairs serving as annotations.
-To generate a gold-standard dataset from clinical progress notes, which serve as the context, we employ a three-stage process outlined in Figure~\ref{fig:framework}: (1) question collection, (2) context processing, and (3) gold-standard-answer extraction.
+In a QA dataset, each sample consists of the context, a question, and an answer, with the question-answer pairs serving as annotations.
+To generate a gold-standard dataset from clinical notes, which serve as the context, we employ a three-stage process outlined in Figure~\ref{fig:framework}: (1) question collection, (2) note enrichment, and (3) gold-standard answer extraction.

-\subsubsection{Question Collection}
+\subsubsection{Question collection}

-We initialize the process of question collection for the dataset by asking SMEs about the kind of information on IDU they are interested in from the clinical progress notes.
+We initialize the process of question collection for the dataset by asking SMEs about the kind of information on IDU they are interested in from the clinical notes.
 We then generate a set of questions based on their interest.
 Table~\ref{tab:question} shows the nine categories of interest.
 In the rest of the paper, we use the term ``Query Group'' to imply categories of interest.
+Table~\ref{tab:question} also provides sample questions and answers for each query group.